donkirkby/donimoes/raw_rules/new_rules.md

 ### Scoring
 After playing all seven tricks in a hand, players reveal their bids and record the scores.
 Winning each trick scores one point, but the big points come from matching the bid.
-Look at how many players matched, then score 10 points if two matched, and 20 points if only one matched.
-A "declare" bid wins an extra 20 points, and a "reveal" bid wins an extra 50, making 77 a perfect score.
+Look at how many players matched, then score 10 points if all three matched, 20 points if two matched, and 30 points if only one matched.
+A "declare" bid wins an extra 30 points, and a "reveal" bid wins an extra 60, making 97 a perfect score.

 A game is played to 100 points.
 Leading the first trick passes to the left.